platformsh/platformsh-docs/docs/src/domains/checklist.md

 In most cases, this is sufficient and no further action is necessary, though see the [limits](../define-routes/https.md#limits).

 If you want to use a third-party certificate, ensure it's purchased and active before going live.
+The main reasons to use a third-party issuer rather than the default certificate include using extended validation or high-assurance certificates.
 See how to add a [third-party TLS certificate to your site](./steps/tls.md).

 ## 4. Optional: configure your CDN